opsone-ch/documentation/server/configuration.rst

 your configuration.
 Depending on your role you can add global or domain/server specific configurations.

-Hint: This is a temporary solution only (see below).
+.. note:: This is a temporary solution only (see below)

 Outlook
 ~~~~~~~